 The screenshot below shows the Betfair exchange market for the same race.

 Back odds are blue, lay odds are pink.

 A matched bettor places a back betÂ at a bookie like Bet365, then places aÂ lay betÂ at an exchange such asÂ Betfair.

 The lay betting guide explains how to lay bets at the exchange.

 The Starting Price (SP) is the odds of a horse when the race starts.

-An Each-way bet consists of one bet split in to two parts:
+An each way bet is one bet split into two parts:

 - The win part.
 Backing a horse to win the race.